otacke/h5pxapikatchu/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 0.2.0 =
+Update if you need the WP User ID to combine data with other sources

 = 0.1.3 =
 Update if you want to embed local content using iframe code instead of a short code.